-(3) Stock Options.
-All non-employee Directors, excluding Mr. Hermance, received 6,050 stock options in Fiscal 2022 as part of their annual compensation.
-Mr. Hermance received 10,810 stock options in Fiscal 2022 for his service as Chair of the Board.
+- (3) Stock Options.
+All non-employee Directors, excluding Messrs.
+Hermance, Seage and Walsh, received 5,670 stock options in Fiscal 2023 as part of their annual compensation.
+Mr. Hermance received 10,120 stock options in Fiscal 2023 for his service as Chair of the Board.
+Mr. Walsh received no options due to his retirement and departure from the Board on January 27, 2023.
+Mr. Seage was elected as a Director on September 18, 2023 and will receive a prorated award for his 2023 service as Director in Fiscal 2024.
 The options were granted under the 2021 Plan.
 The option exercise price is not less than 100% of the fair market value of the common stock on the effective date of the grant.
 The term of each option is generally 10 years, which is the maximum allowable term.
 The options are fully vested on the effective date of the grant.
 All options are nontransferable and generally exercisable only while the Director is serving on the Board, with exceptions for exercise following disability, death or retirement.
 If termination of service occurs due to disability, the option term is shortened to the earlier of the third anniversary of the date of such termination of service or the original expiration date.
-In the event of death, the option term will be shortened to the earlier of the trement, as defined in the 2021 Plan, the option remains exercisable through its original expiration date.
-The amounts shown in column (d) above represent the grant date fair value of each Director's Fiscal 2022 award.
-For the number of stock options held by each Director as of September 30, 2022, see SECURITIES OWNERSHIP OF CERTAIN BENEFICIAL OWNERS - SECURITY OWNERSHIP OF DIRECTORS AND EXECUTIVE OFFICERS, page 58.
+In the event of death, the option term will be shortened to the earlier of the expiration of the 12-month period following the Director's death or the original expiration date.
+If termination of service occurs due to retirement, as defined in the 2021 Plan, the option remains exercisable through its original expiration date.
+The amounts shown in column (d) above represent the grant date fair value of each Director's Fiscal 2023 award.
+For the number of stock options held by each Director as of September 30, 2023, see SECURITIES OWNERSHIP OF CERTAIN BENEFICIAL OWNERS - SECURITY OWNERSHIP OF DIRECTORS AND EXECUTIVE OFFICERS, page 64. - (4) All other Compensation.
+In Fiscal 2023, the Company paid the distribution of stock unit accounts to its non-management Directors, Messrs.
+Stallings and Walsh, due to their departures from the Board.
+The distribution of the account was paid 65% in whole shares and 35% in cash.
+In past years, the value of the annual stock awards has been reported in the proxy in this table in column (c).
+However, the dividend equivalents on the accumulated annual shares are only reported when they are distributed; the values of the dividend equivalents not already reported were \$108,870 and \$3,278 and for Messrs.
+Stallings and Walsh, respectively.